JaiKato/JaiKato/README.md

 - 👋 Hi, I’m @JaiKato
 - 👀 I’m interested in Computer Sience
 - 🌱 I’m currently learning Python, Html, C#, JavaScript
-- 📫 How to reach me Discord_ JaiKato#9263
+- 📫 How to reach me Discord: JaiKato#9263

 <!---
 JaiKato/JaiKato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.